Respiratory outbreak at Patrick Henry High School under investigation - NewsBreak

 -Clean common areas and surfaces.

--If you are sick, stay home.18-year-old killed in Mira Mesa shooting identified
+-If you are sick, stay home.Copyright 2022 Nexstar Media Inc. All rights reserved.

-Facilities Communication Supervisor for the San Diego Unified School District, Samer Naji confirmed to FOX 5 a high number of absences at Henry High School are due to probable Influenza.
-COVID-19 tests have been negative so far, she stated, but several students have tested positive for flu.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to FOX 5 San Diego.

-Note: Editor’s note: A previous version of this story contained incorrect information about the school’s recent dance.
-The event was held outdoors.
-The story has been corrected.